ChengQu29/inventoryTracker/README.md

 # inventoryTracker

-a simple web page that helps online vendor to track and show its inventory for customers to view
+A simple web page that helps online vendor to track and show its inventory for customers to view